DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/grid-basics.md

 The Grid's visualization plugins provide a rich API to customize grid elements' appearance.
 Examples of the most popular customization tasks are described below.

-The `TableView` plugin allows you to customize table cell appearance using the `tableCellTemplate` property.
+The `TableView` plugin allows you to customize table cell appearance using the `getTableCellComponent` property.
 For instance, you can implement conditional cell formatting as demonstrated in the following example:

-Note that you can pass **undefined** to the `tableCellTemplate` property to restore the default template.

 .embedded-demo(basic/table-cell-template)

 The `TableView` plugin's `tableRowComponent` property enables you to handle row events like `onClick`, `onContextMenu` etc. as demonstrated in the following demo:

-Note that the `children` argument field is used to render row cells in a default way.

 .embedded-demo(basic/table-row-template)